tkutcher/quickbase-client/README.rst

 |

-*QuickBase-Client is a library for interacting with QuickBase applications through their RESTful JSON API (https://developer.quickbase.com/).
-It has features to generate model classes for tables in your QuickBase app, and provides high level classes to interface between Python objects and the QuickBase tables.*
+*Quickbase-Client is a library for interacting with Quickbase applications through their RESTful JSON API (https://developer.quickbase.com/).
+It has features to generate model classes for tables in your Quickbase app, and provides high level classes to interface between Python objects and the Quickbase tables.*

 |